MAGA-Wearing High Schoolers Go Viral For Harassment At An Indigenous Peoples' March

 pic.twitter.com/4wp8hHw9q8

 The harassment went viral, with one video garnering more than four million views.
-The videos have also prompted an intense backlash against the school.
-In a statement, the school and the Kentucky diocese jointly condemened the actions of the students, reports USA Today.
+The videos have also prompted an intense backlash against the school, who have made all their social media accounts private.
+Refinery29 have reached out to Covington officials for comment.

-"We condemn the actions of the Covington Catholic High School students towards Nathan Phillips specifically, and Native Americans in general, January 18, after the March for Life, in Washington, D.C.
-We extend our deepest apologies to Mr. Phillips," the statement read.
-"This behavior is opposed to the Church’s teachings on the dignity and respect of the human person.
-We know this incident also has tainted the entire witness of the March for Life and express our most sincere apologies to all those who attended the March and all those who support the pro-life movement."

 This happened YESTERDAY in our nations CAPITAL!
 An elder was surrounded and mocked and attacked in a very violent and unacceptable way.
 Your children are absorbing this behavior.
 This is a HATE CRIME!
 These young men should be investigated by the @ACLU IMMEDIATELY! pic.twitter.com/ijlRWadIwb— Int’l Indigenous Youth Council (@IIYCfamily) January 19, 2019